 Spiderwort.
 Spiderwort is a tuberous plant that will multiply and spread to fill in a space.
 The flowers are generally purple to blue or magenta, and bloom each afternoon through the late summer.
 Cut them back at this time for more blooms.

 Double hollyhock.
-Like many types of hollyhock, these Alcea hybrids grow up to seven feet tall, thrive in full sun, and will give you large, show-stopping yellow, pink or red flowers.
+Like many types of hollyhock, these Alcea hybrids grow up to 7 feet (2 m.) tall, thrive in full sun, and will give you large, show-stopping yellow, pink, or red flowers.

 Clematis.
 For a climbing flower that blooms all season long, choose clematis.
 This vine produces colorful flowers.
 It likes to be in the sun, but grows best with the roots in the shade.
 Make sure it has something to climb, like a fence.
 There are a number of varieties to choose from, including clematis that specifically bloom in summer.